Whether your air conditioner is on or off, an annoying noise is the last thing you want to hear out of it on a hot and humid afternoon.

-Although, if it's not the above, this is almost always due to worn fan or motor bearings within the indoor unit.
-While a set of worn v-belts could also generate an unpleasant sound on start-up, they are generally only found on commercial a grade air handler.
+Although, if it’s not the above, this is almost always due to a worn fan or motor bearings within the indoor unit.
+While a set of worn v-belts could also generate an unpleasant sound on start-up, they are generally only found on commercial-grade air handlers.

 Worn bearings are a more serious sign of system failure and there is no quick fix.
 If you do suspect that your air conditioner has a faulty set of bearings, a loud humming noise could be something to look for to identify the root cause.

 AC Making Loud Humming Noise

 If your AC system is making a loud humming noise and no air is being discharged from the supply air outlet, this would indicate that the indoor fan motor is mechanically seized.